ScriptlessFoe/ocr-frumic-to-romanization/README.md

 Code is currently very rough, refactor and potential web integration soon.

+Currently only works with screenshots from the game itself.

 ## How to use

 - set up .venv with requirements.txt